Conference Overview: A few general things to keep in mind

 Every school is different: private colleges, state four-year schools, two-year / community colleges; very rural settings and very urban settings; very assertive or more laid back; some are pros at this whole thing and some are brand new.
 What they tell us every year is they prefer when an agent/performer respects them and their space, especially in the Marketplace.
 Just follow the Golden Rule, and treat them as you would want to be treated.
 The more they see you as a person, not just as someone who wants to sell them something, the more likely they are to want to talk to you.

-What NOT To Do in CAMP
+What NOT To Do in the Campus Activities Marketplace

 Do not run out into the aisle and grab a school member/drag someone into your booth, especially if they are talking with another associate.